this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    # outputs the following float:
    149.198984375

-Capacity of Hole or Tubular Function
+The Capacity of Hole or Tubular Function
 ------------

 *hole_tubular_capacity(diameter_value, diameter_units, washout_value)*